3kutlu/CarReviewAPI/README.md

 -You are gonna have to edit the connection string in appsettings.json -Delete the Migrations Folder
--Type "Add-Migration InitialCreate" then "Update-Database in PM Console and you are good to go
+-Type "Add-Migration InitialCreate" then "Update-Database in PM Console and you are good to go.

 ![a](https://github.com/3kutlu/CarReviewAPI/assets/67983129/9c27e71b-3906-4208-b1be-0f908480dc24)